 When SK came to us, she was broken.
 Her new husband had gone to the hospital with strange symptoms and the hospital had done a routine heavy metals screen of his urine.
 To the surprise of everyone in the room, the doctor told SK and her husband that he had been poisoned with arsenic.
 Suspicion soon fell on SK because, police reasoned, she would gain financially if her husband died.

 We discovered a lab test buried deep in the medical records which showed SK's husband had conclusively NOT been poisoned with arsenic.
 We secured the top arsenic expert in the country from Harvard University.
-The expert agreed with us -- there had never been any arsenic poisoning.
+He opined that there was never any arsenic poisoning.
+Faced with the truth, the Government's expert reluctantly agreed with us -- there had never been any arsenic poisoning.
 All of SK's charges were completely dropped.
-(Articles here and here).

 MD had come to the United States as a 5-year old.
 Unable to become a citizen, he was fortunately able to get asylum under DACA (the so-called "Dream Act").
 One night he was driving home from work and had an accident on I-985.
 Police arrived and questioned MD (claiming they could smell alcohol).
 MD admitted to drinking albeit many hours before and the police charged him with DUI.
 Under DACA, a DUI conviction is catastrophic -- it would mean MD's deportation.
 MD called us and we went to work on his defense.
 We argued that the police did not have probable cause to arrest MD; the Government argued the opposite.
 We filed motions to suppress with the court.
 After negotiations, the Government finally agreed with us and MD's charges were dismissed.
 MD was able to stay in the United States with his family.